InseeFr/Bowie/GET-STARTED.md

 - [Stromae-db](https://hub.docker.com/r/inseefr/stromae-db/tags)
 - [Queen](https://hub.docker.com/r/inseefr/queen)

-:warning: Warning : don't use the lastest tag (not always updated).
+:warning: Warning : don't use the "lastest" tag (not always updated).

 To know the content of a tag, please refer to the corresponding release note in the github repository.